Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 guide provided here
 [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/NetCDF+4+in+Windows)

-#### VNC
+#### SVN
-To check out the code you will need a vnc platform.
+To check out the code you will need a svn platform.
 We support the use TortoiseSVN as a GUI to check out the code from the code repository.
 To install the software follow the instructions from the developer [tortoise](http://tortoisesvn.tigris.org/) **Note**